This post may contain affiliate links. Please read my disclosure policy.

 Blueberry Muffins have always been one of my family’s favorite muffin recipes!
-And I love how quick and easy this recipe is to make for a breakfast, brunch or snack.
-They make the perfect grab and go item on busy mornings, but also make a wonderful treat for a more leisurely breakfast with a cup of coffee.
+And I love how quick and easy this recipe is to make for breakfast, brunch, or snack.
+They make the perfect grab-and-go item on busy mornings but also make a wonderful treat for a more leisurely breakfast with a cup of coffee or tea.

 How to Make the Best Blueberry Muffins

-- Preheat oven to 375º F. You’ll want a well balanced heat in your oven so that your muffins rise rapidly and the inside is cooked perfectly when the outside of the muffin is golden brown.
+- Preheat.
+Preheat oven to 375º F. You’ll want a well-balanced heat in your oven so that your muffins rise rapidly and the inside is cooked perfectly when the outside of the muffin is golden brown.

-- Whisk together the dry ingredients: flour, baking powder, salt.
+- Whisk dry ingredients.
+Whisk together the dry ingredients: flour, baking powder, and salt.

-- Toss blueberries in flour to coat them to prevent them from sinking as baking.
+- Prep blueberries.
+Toss blueberries in flour to coat them to prevent them from sinking as baking.

-- Bake until golden brown.
-Allow to cool and then remove from the pan and serve.
+- Bake and serve.
+Bake until golden brown.
+Allow to cool before serving.

-Can I Use Frozen Blueberries in My Blueberry Muffins?
+Can I Use Frozen Blueberries in this Recipe?

-When in season, I prefer to use sweet, fresh blueberries in this recipe.
+I prefer to use sweet, fresh blueberries in this recipe when in season.
 But I absolutely also love to use frozen blueberries when fresh blueberries are out of season.
-They have been frozen at the peak freshness, making this recipe perfect to use year round!
+They have been frozen at peak freshness, making this recipe perfect to use year-round!

 - 2 tablespoons lemon zest